It's here--Hurricane Season 2019! Preparing for Two and Four-legged Evacuees

 Pet friendly rooms—are there items that you can provide such as food & water bowls, towels, blankets, pet beds, pet wipes, waste bags, litter boxes, even baby gates to keep pets secure in rooms?

 Designated relief and walking areas--clean, safe, well lit, preferably near your pet rooms.

-Pet food, water and treats available—also a great way to win over new furry friends.
+Pet food, water and treats available—always a great way to win over new furry friends.

-Consider things to help take the edge off the anxiety.
-Ideas can range from the very successful yappy hours to calming distractions like chew toys, white noise devices, thunder shirts, there is even a DOG TV channel on some cable networks.
+Consider things to help calm nerves and anxiety for both pet parents and pets.
+Ideas can range from the very successful Yappy hours to CBD to calming distractions for pets like chew toys, white noise devices, thunder shirts, there is even a DOG TV channel on some cable networks.